FBI releases video of 'delusional' Navy Yard shooter

 Carter acknowledged surprise at how Alexis' 2007 background check failed to mention a 2004 shooting, a detail the Navy disclosed on Monday.
 Alexis had used a gun to blow out car tires in Seattle three years before he joined the Navy and applied for a 10-year "secret" security clearance.

-"What certainly caught my eye and the secretary's eye is exactly that kind of thing: evidence that there was behavior well before the Washington Navy Yard incident," Carter said.
+"What certainly caught my eye and the secretary's eye is exactly that kind of thing: evidence that there was behaviour well before the Washington Navy Yard incident," Carter said.
+"That's exactly the kind of thing that we need to look at in the review."

-Hewlett-Packard Co said it had terminated its relationship with The Experts, the subcontractor that employed Alexis at the Navy Yard.

-The decision was based on what the company now knew about conduct by The Experts, "including its failure to respond appropriately to Aaron Alexis' mental health issues," said a Hewlett-Packard spokesman.